saucelabs/sauce-docs/docs/secure-connections/sauce-connect/setup-configuration/environment-variables.md

 ### Use Cases

-We recommend configuring credentials via enviroment variables in the following scenarios.
+We recommend configuring credentials via environment variables in the following scenarios.

 * Sauce Connect Proxy command containing credentials may be exposed via process monitoring tools such as `ps`.